johnNaduer/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

-# JavaScript - Web Scrapingi
+# JavaScript - Web Scraping
 This repository provides an introduction to web scraping with JavaScript programming language.
 It covers various topics including how to retrieve data from a website using web scraping techniques, how to parse HTML content and manipulate JSON data, and how to use request and fetch API to communicate with external sources.

 ### Why JavaScript programming is amazing